dilungasr/vue3-br/README.md

 Defining your breakpoints is as simple as passing an object containing your breakpoints to `createBr()` function in your main.js file.
 Each breakpoint is a property with an array of one or two number type elements as pixel unit values.

-Syntaxy of the definition object:
+Syntax of the definition object:

 ```js
   {